TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/SoftReferences/Index.rst

 Soft References can also be user-defined.
 It is easy to set them up by simply adding new keys in
 $TYPO3\_CONF\_VARS['SC\_OPTIONS']['GLOBAL']['softRefParser'].
 Use key
-names based on the extension you put it in, e.g. “tx\_myextensionkey”.
+names based on the extension you put it in, e.g. "tx\_myextensionkey".

-The class containing the soft reference parser must have a function named “findRef”.
-Please refer to the class “t3lib\_softrefproc” from t3lib/ for the API to use and return.
+The class containing the soft reference parser must have a function named "findRef".
+Please refer to the class "t3lib\_softrefproc" from t3lib/ for the API to use and return.